Skip to main content

 Report Creation Form

-The following form is loaded when you access the Content & Usage Report.
-You can define the date range, type of content, sorting, and other filters to generate a customized report.
+The following form is loaded when you access the Content & Usage Report: Spaces.
+Here, you can define the date range, specify data fields, and apply filters and sorting.

 Currently, the following settings are available:

-• Date Range: Define the required date range of the report.
+• Define the required date range of the report.

 • Content Filters